 Plus…the Speed Ring reticle makes it easier for quick closeup shots and the 1 MOA dot makes it easy for more accurate shots.

 The perks of holographic sights are there…but they come at a much steeper price of entry (Best Holographic Sights).

 If you’re just starting with electronic sights…I’d recommend a red dot (Best Red Dots).

 You might be a little bit faster with a holographic or can shoot better at 300+ yards magnified.

 But you have to make the decision if that’s worth it.

-Let us know what you think…are holographics worth the price of admission?
+Are holographics worth the price of admission?
+Let us know in the comments below.
 Looking for something magnified or the best irons…check out Best AR-15 Optics & Scopes.